Information on Thrift Savings Plan (TSP) Elective Deferral Limits and Catch-up or “Spillover” Contributions for Military Members

 For those turning 50 or older, once you exceed the elective deferral limit, your contributions will “spillover” and automatically start counting toward the catch-up limit.

 For those younger than 50:

 - Those aged 50 and above can make catch-up or “spillover” contributions of an additional $6,500, for a total of $27,000 per year ($20,500 + $6,500).

 If a military member is under the age of 50 and their TSP contributions exceed the elective deferral limit, DFAS will make the necessary correction/adjustment to the member’s TSP record and refund the overage back to the member’s pay.

 For those 50 or older:

 - DFAS will automatically issue refunds to members younger than 50, who have made contributions in excess of the elective deferral limit.

 - DFAS will issue the refunds in the month following the first month excess contributions were made.
 For example, members who first exceeded the elective deferral limit in the December pay period will be automatically refunded the excess contribution by January month-end pay.

-- System changes are scheduled to be implemented by March 2022.
+- System changes are scheduled to be implemented in 2022.
 These changes will systematically prevent military member from contributing more than the elective deferral limit each year.

 Prior to January 2021, service members turning age 50 or older had to elect if they wanted to contribute to catch-up contributions.
 That is no longer the case.
 System adjustments were made in direct response to the Federal Retirement Thrift Investment Board’s (FRTIB) change to the new “spillover” method for catch-up contributions, which began with the first pay period of 2021.
 This spillover method streamlines the catch-up contribution process for those either turning age 50 this year or are older than 50 by eliminating the requirement to make an affirmative catch up election each year.
 Instead, contributions will continue until catch-up eligible participants reach the combined elective deferral and catch-up or “spillover” limits for the year.